Diploma Policy

 Fundamental Qualities Required of Prospective Students

-1. Vision and passion
+1. Vision (future plan) and passion (enthusiasm)

 2. Basic academic skills